pippinbarr/sibilant-snakelikes/process/TESTING.md

 Hah!
 Oh god.
 I hadn't even thought of Shadow.
 Yes my "rigour" is in tatters anyway at this point.
 So interesting.
 I'll have to write about this now I think...

+---

+__Pippin__

+Hey Jonathan - a short email to say thanks for noticing and pushing on and helping with the Mario thing.
+Tonight in a surge of energy I completely reimplemented it as the "flying" version because it felt truer to the spirit of the game and it's "ontology".
+The build has been pushed if you want to take a look :)

 # Jess Marcotte